flatironinstitute/CaImAn/docs/source/Installation.rst

    </details>

-Installation on MacOS and Linux
+Dev Mode Installation on MacOS and Linux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. raw:: html